 The goal of the ACURATE IDE Clinical trial is to evaluate the safety and effectiveness of the transfemoral ACURATE™ Aortic Valve Platform for transcatheter aortic valve replacement (TAVR) in subjects with severe native aortic stenosis who are indicated for TAVR.

-For more information, or to find out if you're an appropriate candidate for the ACURATE IDE clinical trial, review the ACURATE neo2™ guide below, and bring it to a scheduled appointment with your heart doctor.
+For more information, or to find out if you're an appropriate candidate for the ACURATE IDE clinical trial, download the ACURATE Valve TAVR Guide below, and bring it to a scheduled appointment with your heart doctor.

 Once the device is placed and the access site is healed, you will not feel the device.
 If you feel anything abnormal, please contact your study doctor.